 When I was your age …

 I lived in the Foxwood Apartments on the west side of University.
 I was a junior at BYU.
 And I liked a boy.
 I don’t think I ever told you about him.
 His name was Troy and he had a really cute bum.
 It makes me smile to remember that.
-Whenever Katie and I saw him from behind, we would sing, nay, we would rap that line from the Salt-N-Pepa song, “you’re packed, and you’re stacked, ‘specially in the back.
+Whenever Katie and I saw him from behind, we would sing (truth be told, we would actually rap) that line from the Salt-N-Pepa song, “you’re packed, and you’re stacked, ‘specially in the back.
 Brothuh, wanna thank your mothuh for a butt like that” (to ourselves of course).
 Ha ha.
 I really did love that bum.
 But I digress.

 Anyway, where was I?
 Oh yes.
 I lived at Foxwood, was finishing my junior year, and I liked a boy.
 We were good friends and we hung out, but at the end of the year, he decided he liked one of my friends, and just like that my little heart was crushed.
 Looking back, I wonder why it hurt so much.
 It was just a silly crush.
 But that’s the beauty of time I suppose.
 It offers perspective.
 Regardless, at that time, it did hurt.
 And it hurt bad.
 And that’s ok.
 Don’t let anyone tell you different.
 It’s ok that it hurts.
 And it’s ok that you need to cry.
 I cried.
 I cried a whole heaping lot.
 Ultimately, I think I cried not because of what it was, but because of what it represented.
 Which was me, once again, not winning the boy.
 Not being married.
 Not getting what I’d always seen myself getting by the time I was 21.